kaificial/queensu-webring/README.md

 - **[UW SE Webring](https://se-webring.xyz)**
 - **[UofT SKULE™ WebRing](https://webring.skule.ca/)**

-Without them, this project would not have been possible!
+Without them, this project would not have been made possible!

 ---